 Step Two: Prepare the Romaine

-The classic question is how do you prepare Romaine lettuce for a salad?
+The classic question is, how do you prepare Romaine lettuce for a salad?
 Do you cut the lettuce or tear it?
-I’m a big fan of the cut lettuce, especially for a caesar salad.
+I’m a big fan of cut lettuce, especially for a caesar salad.
 Besides, precise bites make this salad much easier to eat.

 Step Three: How to make Vegan Caesar Salad Dressing